Are you planning on expanding cross-border? Or perhaps you’re already selling in several markets but want to streamline your cross-border payments?

 You’re a UK-based business.
 A Spanish shopper is attempting to buy something from your ecommerce site.
 The shopper enters their credit card details and hits ‘pay’.

 Your UK-based acquirer approaches the customer’s bank in Spain and requests the authorisation of the transaction.
 There’s no need to set up a local entity in Spain; the whole thing is managed out of the UK with a single partner and one set of reporting.

 Nice and simple, but of course there’s a catch.

 The Spanish bank might not be familiar with this UK acquirer.
-And perhaps the authorization request message contains data that the bank does not recognize.
+And perhaps the authorisation request message contains data that the bank does not recognise.
 On top of that, maybe there's been a recent surge in cross-border fraud from the UK.
 The bank errs on the side of caution and the request is refused.